-The Ninth Measuring Broadband America Fixed Broadband Report ("Ninth Report" or "Report") contains validated data collected in September and October 20181 from fixed Internet Service Providers (ISPs) as part of the Federal Communication Commission's (FCC) Measuring Broadband America (MBA) program.
+The Tenth Measuring Broadband America Fixed Broadband Report ("Tenth Report" or "Report") presents perspectives on empirical performance for data collected in September and October 2019 from fixed Internet Service Providers (ISPs), as part of the Federal Communication Commission's (FCC) Measuring Broadband America (MBA) program.
 This program is an ongoing, rigorous, nationwide study of consumer broadband performance in the United States.
-The goal of this program is to measure the network performance delivered on selected service tiers to a representative sample set of the population.
-Thousands of volunteer panelists are drawn from subscribers of Internet Service Providers serving over 80% of the residential marketplace2.
+The goal of this program is to measure the network performance realized on a representative sample of service offerings and the residential broadband consumer demographic across the country.
+This representative sample is referred to as the MBA 'panel'.
+Thousands of volunteer panelists are drawn from the subscriber bases of ISPs which collectively serve a large percentage of the residential marketplace.

-The initial Measuring Broadband America Fixed Broadband Report was published in August 2011,3 and presented the first broad-scale study of directly measured consumer broadband performance throughout the United States.
+The initial Measuring Broadband America Fixed Broadband Report was published in August 2011, and presented the first broad-scale study of directly measured consumer broadband performance throughout the United States.
 As part of an open data program, all methodologies used in the program are fully documented, and all data collected is published for public use without any restrictions.
-Including this current Report, nine reports have now been issued.4 These reports provide a snapshot of fixed broadband Internet access service performance in the United States.
-These reports present analysis of broadband information in a variety of ways and have evolved to make the information more understandable and useful, as well as, to reflect the evolving applications supported by the nation's broadband infrastructure.
+Including this current Report, ten reports have now been issued.
+These reports provide a snapshot of fixed broadband Internet access service performance in the United States utilizing a comprehensive set of performance metrics.
+The resulting performance data is analyzed in a variety of ways that has evolved to make the information more understandable and useful.

-C. MAJOR FINDINGS OF THE NINTH REPORT
+A. MAJOR FINDINGS OF THE TENTH REPORT